irsbugs/GStreaming/README.md

 ...contains a `def google_setup():` method that is called once to intialize and instantiate and it returns the GStream pipeline and the loop objects.
 The `def google_execute(pipeline, loop, text):` method is then able to repeatedly perform text-to-speech activities.

+The internet radio station program above *radio.py* repeated the initialization and instantiation each time a radio station was selected.
+The program...

+* **radio_efficient.py**

+... contains a *radio_start()* function so the initialization and instantiation is only done once on launching.
+After this the *radio()* function changes the stations by changing the *playbin* set_property for the uri.

 ## Links

 The following are GStreamer links that may be useful: